-Whether you’re a history buff, a foodie and wine lover, or a beach enthusiast, you will find plenty of things to do during your stay in Malta.
+Whether you’re a history buff, a foodie and wine lover, or a beach enthusiast, you will find plenty of amazing things to do in Malta.

 In fact, if you think you can see most of this wee island in just 3 or 5 days, you are wrong.
 Malta may be a small country, but its beautiful rugged coastline, ancient sites and delicious cuisine will blow you away.